iDPI-Umass/superFreq/src/lib/assets/text/about.md

 Right now, there are three things you can do on Freq.

 <div class="list">
-1. You can post about what you’re currently listening to, and people can liked that post or comment on it.
+1. You can post about what you’re currently listening to, and people can like that post or comment on it.
 <br />
 <br />
 2. You can create and read collections of albums, organized by some guiding theme.
 For example, you can make a public collection of all of the metal bands that have come from your hometown, or you can make a private collection of albums you want to listen to.